 Fluid from the HP separator system discharges into the SP crystallizers.
-These pressure vessels (crystallizers) are also injected with iron-silicate-laden slurry (known as seed material) that comes from the underflow of the primary clarifier to minimize the adhesion of iron-silicate scale to the walls of the vessels, pipelines, and tanks.
+These pressure vessels (crystallizers) are injected with iron-silicate-laden slurry (known as seed material) that comes from the underflow of the primary clarifier to minimize the adhesion of iron-silicate scale to the walls of the vessels, pipelines and tanks.
 The SP crystallizers also separates SP steam and fluid.
 The SP steam is discharged from the crystallizers through pipelines to the SP scrubber and SP demister then into the SP inlets of the steam turbine.
+The remaining seeded fluid from the SP crystallizers discharges into the LP crystallizers for further processing and steam separation.